docker-library/docs/nginx/content.md

 ### Using environment variables in %%IMAGE%% configuration

 Out-of-the-box, %%IMAGE%% doesn't support environment variables inside most configuration blocks.
-But `envsubst` may be used as a workaround if you need to generate your %%IMAGE%% configuration dynamically before %%IMAGE%% starts.
+But this image contains a script to run `envsubst`, named `nginx-envsubst`.
+The script will be invoked automatically and will extract environment variables before %%IMAGE%% starts.

 Here is an example using docker-compose.yml: